KtDune/knowledge-consolidation-ntapp/README.md

 5. You will see a new folder created.
 Use a code editor to open that folder.

 ## Setup
-Inside `/frontend` directory, createa .env file and add your api key to the coressponding env variables.
+Inside `/frontend` directory, create a .env file and add your api key to the coressponding env variables.
 (Go to https://firebase.google.com/docs/web/setup to see how to get your firebase api key.)

 ```
 #FIREBASE API KEY ADD YOUR API KEY HERE